spoud/agoora-agents/agoora-kafka-agent/README.md

 # Kafka Agent

-It implements all transport related management responsibilities for SDM:
+This agents target Kafka.
+It will:

-- Synchronisation of Kafka Topics between Logistics and Kafka
+- Synchronisation of Kafka Topics
+- Synchronisation of Kafka Consumer groups
 - Scrape schema registries for schemas
 - Forwarding of metrics to SDM
+- Profile data (if enabled)

 ## Configuration